nestybox/sysbox-ee/docs/issue-guidelines.md

 address them ASAP.
 We will mark them as `fixed`, `invalid`, `duplicate`, or `wont-fix`.

-Thanks for helping us improve Sysbox!
+Thanks for helping us improve Sysbox-EE!